-5 Fun Facts About Harry Potter’s New Home Down Under
+5 Fun Facts About Harry Potter’s Home in Melbourne

 It might not be quite as ancient as Hogwarts, but the Princess does boast a rich history.
 During Australia’s gold rush era, entrepreneur Tom Moore built the first theatre at 163 Spring Street.
 Little more than a large barn, Astley’s Amphitheatre was completed in 1854.
 It featured a horse ring for equestrian entertainment, as well as a traditional proscenium arch stage for dramatic performances.
 It quickly became such a hit with Melbournians that just three years after opening it was given a major refit, including a new façade, re-opening as the Princess Theatre and Opera House.
 However, by the 1880s, the building had fallen into disrepair.
 The original Princess was demolished and the opulent building that exists today was erected, re-opening with a gala performance of Gilbert and Sullivan’s “The Mikado,” on the 18 December 1886.

 Just like Hogwarts, the Princess has its very own ghost.

 The spectre of a gentleman dressed in his best evening attire has been sighted numerous times over the years.
 It is believed to be the ghost of baritone Frederick Baker, better known by his stage name, Frederick Federici.
 Performing the role of the demonic Mephistopheles in a production of Gounod’s “Faust,” it was a fateful evening on the 3 March 1888 when at the climax of the production, as Mephistopheles is cast into the fires of hell, Federici was lowered below the stage via a trap door.
 It is believed that during the descent he suffered a massive heart attack, dying instantly.
 This was particularly shocking for members of the cast, as many of them insisted that Federici had joined them on stage during the curtain call, taking his final bows while supposedly dead in the theatre’s basement.